On this page

 A RAG pipeline requires document ingestion, chunking strategy, embedding model, vector database, retrieval logic, re-ranking, and prompt assembly.
 Each component can fail silently.
 Chunks lose context.
 Embeddings drift.
 Retrieval returns irrelevant passages.
 The system occasionally produces confident wrong answers from poorly chunked source material.

-The structural weakness is measurable.
-The arXiv:2412.15605 paper on Cache-Augmented Generation (CAG) found that on HotPotQA Small, sparse RAG top-1 retrieval scores a BERTScore of 0.0673.
-Top-5 retrieval jumps to 0.7549.
+As Rajiv Shah put it: "It's great on 100 documents, but now all of a sudden I have to go to 100,000 or 1,000,000 documents."
+The arXiv:2412.15605 paper on Cache-Augmented Generation (CAG) quantified the variance: on HotPotQA Small, sparse RAG top-1 retrieval scores a BERTScore of 0.0673.
+Top-5 jumps to 0.7549.
 Top-10 drops back to 0.7461.
-The variance is not a tuning problem.
+This is not a tuning problem.
 It is a retrieval architecture problem.

 Denis Urayev argued that for most applications, a file-first agent reading source documents directly outperforms RAG.
 The agent iterates, combines information from multiple files, and synthesizes answers the way a human analyst would.
 The bottleneck was never retrieval.
 It was source quality.

-Cache-Augmented Generation: The Architecture That Replaces RAG
+Cache-Augmented Generation Replaces RAG

 CAG, named and benchmarked in arXiv:2412.15605 (December 2024) and validated by 2026 production data, preloads an entire document corpus into an LLM's extended context window and precomputes a key-value (KV) cache.
 Retrieval is eliminated entirely.